 - Feeling full when eating small amounts of food

-- Orthostatic Hypotension (feeling light-headed and dizzy when standing up)
+- Orthostatic hypotension, or feeling light-headed and dizzy when standing up

 - Faster heart rate than normal

-- Sweating excessively even when temperature is cool or the individual is at rest
+- Excessive sweating, even when temperature is cool or the individual is at rest

-- Bladder problems - difficulty in emptying the bladder completely when going to the toilet, leading to incontinence
+- Bladder problems, for example, difficulty in emptying the bladder completely when urinating, leading to incontinence

 - Sexual dysfunction in men

-- Sexual problems in women with vaginal dryness and lack of orgasms
+- Sexual problems in women with vaginal dryness and inability to experience orgasm

-- Dysesthesia - the patient's sense of touch is distorted
+- Dysesthesia, when the patient's sense of touch is distorted

 - Ankle reflexes